seanyoung247/TWCoulsdon/README.md

 - (US101): Upcoming events are showcased in a list of full-width banners
 - (US102): Each event has a details page with detailed show information
 - (US103): Logged in users can view their previous orders from their profile
-  - An order confirmation and copy of e-ticket pdf is emailed to the order email after checkout
 - (US104): Events can be filtered and searched by date range and type

 #### Registration and User Accounts